-Little progress has been made on octopus fishery improvement efforts (only 0.01 percent of global production is sustainable: Western Asturias Octopus Traps Fishery of Artisanal Cofradias), and efforts to engage the international supply chain are just beginning.
-This makes it hard to define a clear, high-confidence route to close the gap to T75.
+Until last year, little progress had been made on octopus fishery improvement efforts (only 0.01 percent of global production is sustainable: Western Asturias Octopus Traps Fishery of Artisanal Cofradias), and efforts to engage the international supply chain were just beginning.

 Fisheries and/or FIPs Covered:

-The SR is exploring opportunities in Morocco, Peru, Indonesia and the Philippines.
+The SR is exploring opportunities in the Philippines, Peru, Indonesia, Portugal, and Spain.